 – the team members see their expertise as proprietary and a source of power they are unwilling to share

 If your team behaves like #1, this is a functional team that has the potential of being high performing

 If your team looks like #2, it is made up of a group of people from group 3 and group 1.

-If you are leading #1 congratulations.
-Your work isn’t over but you have the beginnings of a successful outcome.
-Basically, you have a self-die ted and self-governed work team that needs you, the leader, to maybe arbitrate, realign, redirect or re-vision the work.
+If you are leading #1 congratulations, your work isn’t over, but you have the beginnings of a successful outcome.
+You have a self-die ted and self-governed work team that needs you, the leader, to maybe arbitrate, realign, redirect or re-vision the work.

 But what should you do as a leader when faced with team exhibiting the traits of 2 or 3?

 That’s what leaders do, realign misaligned teams.
-With both teams, 3 and 2, the challenge is similar but the risk of a successful outcome is greater with 3 than with 2.
+With both teams, 3 and 2, the challenge is similar, but the risk of a successful outcome is greater with three than with 2.
 With 2, you have a possibility that the team that is actively sharing their expertise will inspire the others to open up.
-This result may require some active coaching and encouragement from the leader but you have people demonstrating the desired behaviors to support that coaching and encouragement.
+This result may require some active coaching and encouragement from the leader, but you have people demonstrating the desired behaviors to support that coaching and motivation.

 But a leader must understand the motivation that is causing the “silent” team member to be quiet.
 Is it because they don’t understand the purpose or outcome of the task?
 Is it because they don’t understand their role?
 Is it because they don’t value their expertise?
-Is it because they don’t trust their expertise?
-Is it because, if they shared what they know, they will neutralize their personal power?
-Is it because they believe what they know makes them more secure in their job and if they teach others what they know they become less valuable and more expendable?
+Is it because they don’t trust their knowledge?
+Is it because, if they shared what they know, they would neutralize their power?
+Is it because they believe what they know makes them more secure in their job, and if teach others what they know they become less valuable and more expendable?